zhengyup/tp/docs/DeveloperGuide.md

 **Aspect: How sorting is done**

 * **Alternative 1 (current choice):** Wrap the existing `FilteredList` in a `SortedList`.
+  * Pros: More flexible, as we can both sort and filter without modifying the original `UniqueApplicationList`.
+* **Alternative 2:** Sort the applications in the `UniqueApplicationList` in the `InternTracker`.
+  * Cons: Requires us to revert the sorting done by the `UniqueApplicationList` before saving the data to preserve the initial order in which the intern applications are added.

+**Aspect: Comparator**

+* **Alternative 1:** Use a `Comparator<InternApplication>` object.
   * Pros: More flexible, as we can sort the intern applications by different comparators.
-* **Alternative 2:** Sort the applications in the `UniqueApplicationList` in the `InternTracker`.
-  * Cons: Requires us to revert the sorting done by the `UniqueApplicationList` before saving the data to preserve the initial order.
+  * Cons: Requires us to create a new `Comparator<InternApplication>` object for each sorting operation.
+  * Difficult to test for functional equality, as `equals()` method for `Comparator` only tests for referential equality.
+* **Alternative 2 (current choice):** Wrap the comparator in an `InternApplicationComparator` class
+  * Pros: Allows us to reuse the same comparator for different sorting operations, which makes it easier to test for equality.
+  * Allows us to strictly define which comparators are allowed.

 ### Undo feature